Shao Siming: Relation

 Shao Siming and Da Siming share the same divine office, Sīmìng (司命).
-They are considered inseparable dual deities, each responsible for different aspects of the fate of all people and things, including the important concept of the Mandate of Heaven in Chinese culture.
+They are considered inseparable dual deities, each responsible for different aspects of the fate of all people and things, including the important concept of the Mandate of Heaven (天命) in Chinese culture.

 However, they are not the supreme chief deities, but rather ministers of the supreme chief deities, though their status is close to that of the supreme chief deities.

 Shao Siming and Da Siming are not related; they are colleagues.
 Shao Siming is considered a subordinate deity of Da Siming, but the actual hierarchical difference between the two deities is not obvious; they appear to be partners.

 Some scholars believe that Shao Siming is a deity who split off from Da Siming.
 Originally a single deity called Sīmìng (司命), after the split into two deities, the name Sīmìng became their collective title.
 Some scholars also believe that they were originally dualistic gods from the beginning, and Sīmìng is just a general term for them.

 Some scholars believe that both Shao Siming and Da Siming are deities derived from the supreme god.
 Some even argue that early Chinese mythology was a dualistic system, with two supreme gods representing different regions (north and south) within a single pantheon, and that Shao Siming and Da Siming were the respective deities of fate for these two supreme gods.
 Currently, scholars have not reached a definitive conclusion.